icure/icure-e2e-test-setup/README.md

 ## Docker profiles

 The docker compose files can be used with different profiles.
 The profiles are used to select the right docker containers to start.
+The profiles are defined in the docker-compose files.

 For example, the mock profile can be used to start the optional mock container that simulates the msg-gw server.

 ## How to use